ls111-cybersec/wazuh-thehive-integration-ep13/README.md

 ***STEP1 - Install Python & PIP on your Wazuh server*** <br>

-This lab assumes you are using the provided Wazuh VirtualBox image (.OVA) like I have used.
+This lab assumes you are using the provided Wazuh VirtualBox image (.OVA) as I have used.

 ```
 sudo yum update